nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

     The foreground layer of a Starter image would become duplicated when using the Mirror or Flip magic tools.

+→ Ignoring sub-pixel cursor motion ←
+→ Attempting to improve performance when using a high-DPI input device, such as a gaming mouse.

+→ Support for FontConfig <include> directives ←
+→ When searching for fonts to use with Text and Label tools, traversing into any included config files.

 Voir CHANGES.txt pour la liste complète des changements.